Skip to content

 ) -> typing.Generator[TableData, None, None]:

-:param Entry entry: The entry for the table to add data for
+:param entry: The entry the data is for

 :rtype: TableData